 - 3.1 Pupils with diabetes are identified from the Confidential Medical Form completed by parents when starting at Danes Hill. - 3.2 Medical information is recorded on iSAMS and parents are asked to ensure they keep this information upto-date by informing the School Nurses of changes at any time. - 3.3 Any child with diabetes will be listed on the Medical Alert lists which are available to all staff on SharePoint and on private staff noticeboards. - 3.4 Parents are also asked to provide an up-to-date care plan which has been approved by the child's Diabetes Specialist Nurse. - 3.5 Pupils are encouraged to take responsibility for their diabetes from an early age, but this is dependent on each individual. - 3.6 Children with Type 1 diabetes need to have their Insulin and blood testing kit and carbohydrate and sugar snacks readily available.
 The insulin will be kept in the Medical Centre or the Bevendean School Office until the child is deemed capable of keeping this safe when they can start carrying it themselves.
-Blood glucose testing kits and snacks should always be with the pupil & additional snacks can be found in the Medical Centre, the sports office, sports hall and swimming pool office.
-If a child is in Year 3 or below there will also be spare snacks in their teachers' desk.
+Blood glucose testing kits and snacks should always be with the pupil & additional hypo kits and snacks can be found in the Medical Centre, the sports office, sports hall and swimming pool office.
 It may be necessary for insulin to be stored in a fridge and medical fridges can be found in the Medical Centre and Bevendean office which are easily accessible. - 3.7 Teachers in charge of school trips and sports fixtures during school hours must ensure that pupils have their blood glucose testing kits, snacks & insulin with them as well as a Care Plan from the Medical Centre.
 A list of known medical conditions is given to staff ahead of trips.
 Parents must supply medication/ insulin/ snacks for weekend fixtures and residential trips.